-Colour has the power to make or break an interior scheme, determining the entire character and feel of a space.
-You can use colour as your secret weapon to maximise your home, for example, neutral schemes will always give the illusion of more space and will restore calm.
-Aim to create an inviting space that supports productivity and relaxation.
-This can easily be achieved by choosing a complementary and balanced colour scheme.
+Colour can make or break an interior, influencing the entire character and feel of the space.
+For example, neutral colour schemes create the illusion of more room, increase productivity, and restore calm.
+This can be easily accomplished by choosing complementary and balanced colours.

 The 60/30/10 rule:

-- The last 10% should be used as an accent colour ( choose a ‘pop’ of colour that compliments your dominant and secondary colour) – choose colourful accent pieces.
-Depending on personal preference, this last 10% could be split into two colours if complementary of the overall scheme.
+- The last 10% should be used as an accent colour.
+Choose a ‘pop’ of colour that compliments your dominant and secondary colour.
+This last 10% can be split into two colours if complementary to the overall scheme.

-Red , raises a room’s energy level.
-As the most intense colour, it heightens adrenaline and stimulates passion and a sense of excitement.
-In the living room or dining room, red draws people together and stimulates conversation.
-In an entryway, it creates a strong first impression.
-In dark lighting, red is both elegant and rich.
+Red makes a room come alive, sparking passion and a sense of excitement.
+In a living room or dining room, it draws people together and stimulates conversation.
+In a hallway, it creates a strong first impression.
+In dim lighting, red is both elegant and rich.

-Yellow, communicates happiness and lightheartedness.
-It captures the joy of sunshine and summer days.
-It is an excellent choice for kitchens, dining rooms and bathrooms, where it is both energising and uplifting.
-In halls, entries and small spaces, yellow can feel spacious and welcoming.
+Yellow communicates happiness and lightheartedness.
+It is ideal for kitchens, dining rooms and bathrooms, where it is both energizing and uplifting.
+In small spaces, yellow can feel spacious and welcoming.

-Purple, rich, dramatic and sophisticated.
-It is associated with luxury and creativity; as an accent or secondary colour, it gives a scheme depth.
-Lavender and lilac, bring the same restful quality to bedrooms as blue does, but without the added risk of feeling too chilly and cool.
+Purple is a rich, dramatic, sophisticated colour associated with luxury and creativity; as an accent colour, it adds depth to a scheme.
+Lavender and lilac both have the same restful effect that blue does, without the added risk of feeling too chilly.

-Neutrals, black, grey, white and brown are basic to the decorator’s tool kit.
-All-neutral schemes fall in and out of fashion, but their virtue lies in their flexibility: add colour to liven things up; subtract it to calm things down.
+Decorators’ toolkit includes neutrals such as black, grey, white and brown.
+They fall in and out of favour, but the virtue of all-neutral schemes is that they are flexible: you can add colour to liven up or subtract it to calm things down.

-Black, is best used in small doses as an accent.
-Indeed, some experts maintain that every room needs a touch of black to ground the colour scheme and give it depth.
-To make the job easier, rely on the interior designer’s most important colour tool: the colour wheel.
+It’s best to use Black in small doses as an accent colour.
+Indeed, some experts say every room needs a touch of black to ground it and give it depth.
+You can find the right colour based on the colour wheel, the interior designer’s most and most helpful tool.